Perfect Chocolate Chip Cookies (Stop Ruining Them)

 - ✦2 teaspoons pure vanilla extract

-- ✦2 cups (340g) semisweet chocolate chips or chopped chocolate
+- ✦2 cups (340g) semi-sweet chocolate chips or chopped chocolate

 - ✦Flaky sea salt for finishing